 An Indiana Jones-styled adventure by way of the Hong Kong martial arts movie boom of the 1980s, this is one of Michelle Yeoh’s early roles as an action star.
 Yeoh plays an ace pilot who works with a con man (Richard Ng) to thwart the Japanese occupation of China during the 1930s.
 Featuring some incredible sequences of Yeoh fighting with a rope dart as well as her typical captivating screen presence, if this sounds good to you, also consider checking out the even better Yes, Madam, which is currently only available to rent. —PV

 Magnificent Warriors is available to stream for free with ads on Crackle.
+It is also available for digital rental or purchase on Amazon.

 We’re going with a slightly under-the-radar Van Damme entry for this list.
 Yes, Bloodsport rules, but if you’re here, you probably already know about that.
 In Lionheart, Van Damme plays Lyon, a French Foreign Legionnaire who abandons his post to see his dying brother in the hospital.
 When he’s pulled into an underground street fighting ring, Lyon impresses the organizers with his fighting skills.
 Directed by Bloodsport writer Sheldon Lettich and co-written by Van Damme, Lionheart is one of the better entries in the prolific Belgian star’s filmography. —PV